Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Reach-avoid Verification

 \subsection{Reach-avoid Verification I}

-The subsection will formulate a sufficient and necessary barrier-like condition for the reach-avoid verification with the assumption that the system \eqref{system} will either leave the safe set $\mathcal{X}$ or enter the target set $\mathcal{X}_r$ in finite time almost surely.
-Like the one in Section \ref{sec:rav}, this condition is also constructed via relaxing a Bellman equation.
+This subsection formulates a necessary and sufficient barrier-like condition for reach-avoid verification, under the assumption that, for every state in $\mathcal{X} \setminus \mathcal{X}_r$, the system \eqref{system} will almost surely either enter the target set $\mathcal{X}_r$ or exit the safe set $\mathcal{X}$ in finite time.
+Similar to the one in Section \ref{sec:rav}, this condition is also constructed by relaxing a Bellman equation.
 The Bellman equation is derived from a value function.